 Developmental and clinical psychologist, Kathy Platzman from Floortime Atlanta, an expert on the Developmental, Individual differences, Relationship-based (DIR) model returns this week.
 Not only is Dr. Platzman an Expert DIR Training Leader, but she is the Director of Clinical Training for the Interdisciplinary Council on Developmental and Learning (ICDL).
 She is also a Fielding Graduate University faculty member and is here to cover a few topics with us today, including answering a question from an Affect Autism patron.

 Today we have a few topics of discussion.
 First we’ll discuss Floortime as a multidisciplinary approach.
-Dr. Platzman will be presenting as part of this year’s ICDL Conference on this topic twice on Thursday, November 12th at both 10am and 7pm Eastern.
+Dr. Platzman will be presenting as part of this year’s ICDL Conference on this topic twice.
 Her talk with her colleagues, occupational therapist, Mili Cordero, and speech and language therapist Mary Beth Stark is entitled, “Transdisciplinary Work with a DIR framework: Opportunities and Challenges“.

 Navigating our therapy teams and social circles